318097/react-ui/README.md

 - [x] Set default color for tag to be `steel`
 - [x] Add m-0 & p-0 classes
 - [x] Add linkedin icon
-- [ ] Apply rotate on svg instead of wrapper